 To enable PingOne

 Use a unique IDPID value.
 While the Identity Provider ID (IDPID) field can be any value you want, if another PingOne client institution who also uses Echo360 has the same value, neither institution will be able to access Echo360.
-Furthermore this value is very difficult to change once established.
+Furthermore, this value is very difficult to change once established.
 Using a unique value at setup avoids having to address any conflict later.

-- Log on as administrator.
+- Log on as an administrator.

 - From the Settings menu, select Configurations.